How to Navigate MGM Grand: Layout, Directions, and Tips

 The Casino Floor.
 The gaming area is roughly in the center of the ground level, one continuous space with no major divisions.
 It's big enough that you can walk for five minutes without leaving the casino.
 The main landmarks are the restaurants and bars along the perimeter.
 If you're disoriented, head for any wall and follow it around until you find what you need.

 The Grand Tower.
 This is the main hotel tower, the massive green building you see from the Strip.
-It's divided into four wings: Emerald, Sapphire, Gold, and Hollywood.
-Each wing has its own elevator bank, and they don't connect above the ground floor.
-Check your room number to determine your wing—the first two digits usually indicate which one.
+It's divided into four wings, each with its own elevator bank, and they don't connect above the ground floor.
+Check your room assignment at check-in to determine your wing—the first two digits of your room number usually indicate which one.
 The walk from some Grand Tower rooms to the casino can be 5-7 minutes.

-The West Wing.
+The Studio Tower.
 A separate section of rooms on the west side of the property, closer to New York-New York.
-West Wing has its own entrance and elevator bank.
+The Studio Tower (formerly the West Wing, renovated and renamed in 2022) has its own entrance and elevator bank.
 It's actually more convenient to the Strip than some Grand Tower rooms.

 The Signature.
 These are three separate all-suite towers east of the main building, technically their own property but connected to MGM Grand by an indoor walkway.
 If you're staying at The Signature, you're a 10+ minute walk from the main casino.
 The upside is a quieter, more private experience.
 The downside is distance to everything.